Ristiseiska

 The person holding the seven of clubs begins, and play proceeds clockwise.
-The players must play from their hands, if possible, on their turn, and if they cannot, they must take a card from the previous player.
+The players must play from their hands, if possible, on their turn, and if they cannot, they must say lappu and take a card from the previous player.
 Upon playing a king or an ace, the player can also choose to play an additional card.
 The first player to run out of cards wins.

 The game can be played in rounds, adding up scores from individuals rounds until a set point number is reached.
 Winners get zero points, while other players get points depending on the values of their remaining cards.